 When you’re looking for an attorney, it can be hard to know where to start.
 Some people may call every law firm that comes up in a Google search, while others prefer to review firm websites and attorney profiles before making calls.
 And once you’re ready to reach out, what does an attorney really need to know?

-Regardless of your approach, you may be wondering what information you need to share when your important legal matters are on the line.
-Here are three things you should know:
+Regardless of your approach, you may be wondering what you should when your important legal matters are on the line.
+Here are three things you should know.